Avast SecureLine VPN: FAQs

 Frequently Asked Questions

-This article answers the most commonly asked questions about Avast SecureLine VPN on Windows or Mac.
-For information about Avast SecureLine VPN on mobile devices, please read the following article:
+This article answers the most commonly asked questions about Avast SecureLine VPN on Windows and Mac.
+For information about Avast SecureLine VPN on mobile devices, read the following article:

 Setup & Licensing